Procedure: Travel to high risk destinations, procedures for risk assessment

 To outline the University's procedures for risk assessment for travel to high risk destinations.

-- This procedure should be used in conjunction with the ANU Procedure Travel by University Staff and Students to High Risk Destinations and the form entitled ‘APPROVAL - For Travel to High Risk Destinations'.
-These procedures are provided to assist staff, students and approving Delegates to assess and manage the risks associated with travel to international destinations.
-This applies particularly to those regions where there are Travel Advisories issued by the Department of Foreign Affairs and Trade (DFAT) stating ‘Reconsider your need to travel' (Level 3) or ‘Do not travel' (Level 4).'
+- This procedure should be used in conjunction with the Travel to High Risk Destinations procedure ANUP_000677 and the Travel Form.
+The procedure assists staff, students and approving delegates to assess and manage the risks associated with travel to international destinations.
+This applies particularly to those regions where there are travel advisories issued by the Department of Foreign Affairs and Trade (DFAT) stating ‘Reconsider your need to travel' (Level 3) or ‘Do not travel' (Level 4).'

 - To assist staff and students to assess risks this document provides direct links to key websites.